HeyGen x Clay | Personalised AI Video Outreach at Scale

 Use enriched fields to generate a personalised video script template.

-HeyGen renders a unique avatar video for each row using the script and your avatar.
+HeyGen generates a unique avatar video for each row using the script and your avatar.

 A shareable video link is written back to your Clay table, ready for outreach.